What is a Georgia Military Divorce?

 We routinely handle uncontested Navy divorces along with “regular” uncontested divorces in Georgia.
 However, we recognize the unique and additional issues that our clients are facing as military service members (or as spouses of military service members).

 Attorney Robert L. Jones himself served on active duty in the United States military for eight years.
-He has represented clients in Georgia military divorce cases for over twenty years.
+He has represented clients in Georgia military divorce cases for twenty-five years.
 So, he is extremely well-qualified to advise and represent clients needing military uncontested Camden County divorce services (or contested divorce services in Camden County).

 Special Considerations for a Military Divorce in Camden County Georgia

 When facing a divorce in Georgia, in general, the same federal and state laws governing civilian couples govern military couples.
 However, there are several unique rules and complicated issues that apply to military divorces, such as: